Linaro/documentation/Reference-Platform/RPOfficial/ConsumerEdition/HiKey/InstallDebianRPB.md

 This method requires the following hardware:
 - HiKey with power supply
-- Host machine (Linux, Mac OS X, or Windows)
+- Host Linux machine (Linux, Mac OS X, or Windows)
 - MicroSD card with 4GB or more of storage
 - USB Mouse and/or keyboard
 - HDMI Monitor with full size HDMI cable